blockchainofthings/CatenisAPIClientJS/README.md

 > **Note**: the parameters of the *retrieveAssetIssuanceHistory* method are slightly different from the ones taken by
 >the Retrieve Asset Issuance History Catenis API method.
 In particular, the date parameters, `startDate` and `endDate`,
->accept not only strings containing ISO8601 formatted dates/times but also *Date* objects.
+>accept not only strings containing ISO 8601 formatted dates/times but also *Date* objects.

 ### Listing devices that currently hold any amount of a given asset